AntonioNoack/RSQGPlus/README.md

 **How can I thank you?**

-Maybe donate a bit, which is equal to making me a little present / paying me a coffee / chocolate bar :)
+Maybe donate a bit, which is equal to making me a little present / paying me a coffee (not liking coffee yet XD) / chocolate bar (liking that a lot better :D) :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](antonio-noack@gmx.de)